KnightAssistUCF/KnightAssist-WebApp-UCF-Senior-Design/README.md

-# KnightsVolunteer-WebApp-UCF-Senior-Design
+# KnightsAssist
-Repository for the KnightsVolunteer web app.
+Repository For The WebApp Version of KnightsAssist (Senior Design Project)